Structure-Grounded Pretraining for Text-to-SQL: Structure-Grounded Pretraining

-The final loss $\mathcal{L}$ is the sum of all three losses.
-We experimented with different weights for the individual losses but did not notice significant improvement on the results, so we only report results with equally weighted losses. \nop{Did you try having only the column-value mapping loss?}
+The final loss $\mathcal{L}$ \hs{for pretraining} is the sum of all three losses.
+We experimented with different weights for each term, but did not observe significant improvement on the results.
+Hence we only report results with equally weighted losses. \nop{Did you try having only the column-value mapping loss?}